 - Training

 For coaching relationships to succeed, HR managers and company leaders need to check in often with employees in ways that establish a solid company culture and promote its goals.
-What makes for a productive leader-as-coach?
-They highlight solutions rather than emphasize problems, encourage the team instead of passing judgment, and establish the foundation for professional development rather than barking out orders.

 But coaching is not counseling.
-From time to time, a trainee may require specialized assistance and information in dealing with certain issues.
+From time to time, a coaching client may require specialized assistance and information in dealing with certain issues.
 A good coach will figure out when such issues exceed their skill set or the role and purpose of coaching.
 A responsible coach will advise learners to seek out either external or internal support and expertise.

-In Summary
+In summary

 Emphasis/Focus